 We successfully argued in court for a more detailed analysis of alternatives to this billion-ton coal portfolio and a deeper study of the environmental impact the projects would have on the Powder River Basin and the climate, keeping that coal in the ground for now.
 As a result of our action, the BLM deferred its planned summer oil and gas lease sale representing 100,000 acres of public land and mineral rights.

 This case highlights how slow change comes to agencies.
 The science now shows not only that coal mining in the PRB is extremely destructive to the environment, climate, and human health, but also that it causes much more economic harm than good.
-Through this litigation, we are trying to press BLM to recognize this reality and plan for a transition for this region.

 - Buffalo Miles City RMP 2.0 Filing News Release (8.27.20)